-Let’s create some lists to help you establish an editorial calendar for your blog and social activities that includes topics you can intuitively write about.
-Topics you can research and investigate.
-Do so will, at the same time, cater to what your customers care about.
+Let’s start by creating a few lists to help you establish an editorial calendar for your blog and social activities that include topics you can intuitively write about.
+In addition, issues you can research and investigate.
+As a result, you’ll be better organized and in a position to cater to what your customers care about.

-By creating these lists you will be better able to target those who will care about what you have to offer.
+By creating these lists, you will be better able to target those who care about what you have to offer.
 They will see you as genuine and approachable because you are mirroring what they are thinking about.

-Knowing what your target market cares about allows you directly and specifically talk to those concerns, desires, hopes, needs.
-You contribute to building relationships that turn into repeat customers and recommendations.
-Plus you’ve helped them out — and that’s worth a bookmark every time!
+Knowing what your target market is concerned about allows you directly and specifically talk to those anxieties, desires, hopes, needs.
+As a result, you contribute to building relationships that turn into repeat customers and recommendations.
+Plus, you’ve helped them out — and that’s worth a bookmark every time.

-You cannot be everything to everyone; nor is it even wise to attempt to be so.
-But by doing what you do best, typing about it with passion and personality while catering to your potential customers needs, that’s when the magic happens.
+You cannot be everything to everyone, nor is it even wise to attempt to be so.
+But by doing what you do best and writing about it with purpose, passion, and personality while catering to your potential customers’ needs, that’s when the magic happens.

-When you make that connection, those who care (your market, your target customers, your suppliers, your partners) will welcome the opportunity to join you on your journey to success.
+When you make that connection, those who care (your market, your target customers, your suppliers, your partners) will welcome the opportunity to accompany you on your journey to success.

 At your service,